Coming Soon to AppExchange — 2026

 What You Need First

 Create a dedicated child object to store selected dates.
 It only needs two custom fields — a Date field and a Lookup back to the parent record.
+Optionally add an End Date field for date range consolidation.
 For example, a Trip_Date__c object with these fields:

 FieldTypePurpose